 |Type of scheme||TDS Rate|

 Further, NRIs can claim the benefit of TDS deducted and taxes paid in India against the tax payable in their country as per the Double Taxation Avoidance Agreement (DTAA).
-For example, if tax of Rs.
-50,000 is deducted on short term capital gain in an equity fund in India, then NRI can claim the same on the tax required to be paid on the same gain by him/her in the resident country.
+For example, if a tax of Rs.
+50,000 is deducted on the short-term capital gain in an equity fund in India, then NRI can claim the same on the tax required to be paid on the same gain by him/her in the resident country.
 The main objective of DTAA is to avoid double taxation of the same income.

 NRIs can choose to invest in their home country (India) as it is one of the growing economies in the world.
 There might be some difficulties in the initial stage, but in the long run, it will be fruitful.
 NRIs will have a scope to earn returns from investments as well as more profits from rupee appreciation.
-With online investment option, it has become easy for NRIs to track their investment portfolio.
-Even the NRIs from USA and Canada can start to invest in mutual funds as now the count of fund houses accepting USA and Canada clients are increasing.